hunter-koppen/TaskQueueManager/README.md

 ## Task Queue Manager

-The **Task Queue Manager** module is helps give better control with the Mendix Task Queue feature.
+The **Task Queue Manager** module is designed to enhance your experience with Mendix's Task Queue.
 It provides information on the queued and processed tasks, allows you to retry failed tasks and schedule new microflows/tasks with a specific execution time.

 ## Features